ctnadovich/ebrevet/README.md

 sure your results are also stored in Le Grand Livre for posterity is to share your certificate of completion.
 Each event you've finished will show a CERTIFICATE button.
-If you press this button, a certificate of completion will appear.
-On the lower right of the certificate there is a "share" icon.
+If you press this button, a certificate of completion will appear, which includes the finish code.
+On the lower right of the
+certificate there is a "share" icon.
 Press this and your phone's share media page will open.
 You can use this to save the certificate to photos, google or dropbox, or to attach it to an email or social media post.
+### Available Events ###

+Events published by the Event Info Source you have selected (eg all the brevets in a given region) may be viewed  under Available Events.
+Filter options are available for Upcoming Events, Past Events, or Permanents published.
+Upcoming events (events that haven't yet finished) is the usual default display because riders generally want to start one of these, or check into an event they are riding now.

+Past events can be useful for anyone who wants to see the results of an event that has completed.
+All the check in data is available.

 ### Activity Log